its-tushar-bit/sonatype-firewall-extension/insight-brain-service/README.md

 * username: **admin**
 * password: **admin123**

 The **first time** you launch the application, you will need to add a license file.
-Download and use `[year]-sonatype-internal-nxrm-firewall-lifecycle.lic` from [the product licensing page](https://docs.sonatype.com/display/ProdMgmt/Product+Licensing).
+Download and use `[year]-sonatype-internal-lcc-lfc-1000apps-1000rm_users-1000lc_users-1000fw_users.lic` from [the product licensing page](https://sonatype.atlassian.net/wiki/spaces/ProdMgmt/pages/43516041/Product+Licensing).

 ## Mail Assets